Past Exhibition: July 3, 2021 – July 31, 2021

 John Guzman: I Would Have Killed to Seen It

 My fascination with the human form is the amount of abuse the body can endure.
-I’ve watched people push themselves to the limit, at times to death.
-I was a spectator to their transformation, to the damage of their mental and physical state until they were unrecognizable.
+I’ve watched people push themselves to the limit, sometimes to death.
 My imagery represents this brutal and self-inflicted punishment and my first-hand experience of losing someone to that struggle.
+I was a spectator to their transformation, to the damage to their mental and physical state until they were unrecognizable.

 Learn more about John Guzman at www.johnguzmanstudio.com

-NXTHVN is a new art mentorship and career advising program located in New Haven, Connecticut, founded by Titus Kaphar, Jason Price, and Jonathan Brand.
-This unique year- long residency and professional development program is tailored to participating fellows to expand networks, target career planning, and improve financial literacy as a working artist, combined with the time, space, and resources to focus on their creative practice.
+NXTHVN is a new art mentorship and career advising program in New Haven, Connecticut, founded by Titus Kaphar, Jason Price, and Jonathan Brand.
+This unique year-long residency and professional development program is tailored to participating fellows to expand networks, target career planning, and improve financial literacy as a working artist, combined with the time, space, and resources to focus on their creative practice.

 Learn more about NXTHVN at www.nxthvn.com